Who We Are

 We produce entertaining informative videos and films that document systemic solutions addressing economic, social and environmental justice in order to build an equitable and democratic society.
 We are dedicated to raising public awareness and education about these solutions so that they spread.

-There is a resource of videos with Innovators with a conversational guide to serve as a catalyst for enlightening exchanges with family, friends, colleagues and fellow community members.
+There is a resource of past videos with Innovators with a conversational guide to serve as a catalyst for enlightening exchanges with family, friends, colleagues and fellow community members.

 Because a basic premise of the CIA is that when people gather in a convivial atmosphere, learning and sharing is both fun and meaningful, there is also a collection of delicious recipes to be enjoyed at the gatherings.